Graduates at ceremony

 Preparatory Curriculum

-Students must complete a Calculus Sequence: MATH 231 (or MATH 213), MATH 232, and MATH 233 (or equivalent).
+Students must complete one of Calculus Sequences: MATH 211 and MATH 212, or MATH 231 (or MATH 213), MATH 232, and MATH 233 (or equivalent).
 MATH 221 and MATH 222 are equivalent to MATH 231MATH 232, and MATH 233.
 Students majoring in actuarial science must have an average GPA of at least 2.500 in these courses.
 Additional preparatory curricula are required, as listed below.

 Capstone Experience